 This case’s link with the First Amendment involves the university’s claim about the special role colleges and universities play in disseminating ideas.

 The university claimed that the confidentiality of peer review materials was essential for the operation of a tenure system in higher education.
 A university can only determine its own identity over time, it argued, if it enjoyed the right to grant tenure to those faculty members it wants to retain.
 Without the ability to award tenure through confidential and privileged solicitation of critical and candid peer evaluations of its faculty, the university’s right of self-determination would be jeopardized.

 The university cited Justice Felix Frankfurter’s concurrence in Sweezy v.
 New Hampshire (1957), which suggested that the First Amendment afforded universities substantial academic freedom.

-Supreme Court finds revealing tenure documents not a direct infringement on academic freedom
+Court said disclosing tenure documents not a direct infringement on First Amendment

 Writing for the majority, Justice Harry A. Blackmun wholly rejected the university’s argument, pointing out that Sweezy and other cases cited by the university involved content-based restrictions on the instruction delivered by a university and hence constituted “direct infringements” on the asserted right of academic freedom.

-Court compares situation to requiring reporters to disclose sources
+Court compared situation to requiring reporters to disclose sources

 The Court noted a similarity with the facts of Branzburg v.
 Hayes (1972), in which the Court had ruled that requiring reporters to disclose their sources only incidentally burdened their First Amendment rights.
 Finding here, too, only an incidental burden on the university’s tenure system by the compelled disclosure, the Court held that the EEOC need not meet any heightened standard in justifying its subpoena for the peer review materials.